-• You won't need to write a lot of code for this assignment.
+- You won't need to write a lot of code for this assignment.
 However, you should spend some time thinking about what data you need and how you are going to store it.
-Spending 20-30 minutes upfront will save you a lot of time down the road.

-- Recursion is your friend!
+Spending 20-30 minutes upfront will save you a lot of time down the road. - Recursion is your friend!
 Parse trees are recursive structures.
 For most of these methods, using recursion will make your life much easier and your code simpler.
 For example, look at the toString method of the ParseTree class. - As with any large scale data processing task, start small and then work your way up.
-It will be impossible to tell if you're doing the right thing if you only test on the larger treebanks.
+It will be impossible to tell if you're doing the right thing if you only test on the larger treebanks. - A note about console output in Eclipse: Eclipse has a limited buffer size for the console.
+If you try and use System.out.println and then copy and paste your results from the console, you will get a truncated version of the answer for the larger grammars.